evmts/tevm-monorepo/packages/README.md

 # Packages

-## babel-plugin-sol

-A plugin used to compile solidity in javascript files

 ## contracts

-All smart contracts are here
+Contract code for evmts

+## core

+Core ts library for evmts

-## evmts
+## plugin-rollup

-A libary that allows one to execute the evm clientside in typescript code
+A rollup/vite plugin for evmts